Diagnosing von Willebrand Disorder

 Blood tests – no single test can diagnose VWD.
 Diagnostic testing to confirm VWD may have to be repeated because levels of VWF fluctuate and having these tests more than once to confirm or exclude a diagnosis is vital.
 Anxiety, exercise, pregnancy, illness and stress can also have an effect, so it is not unusual to get slightly different results each time.

-Your medical team will need to collect a blood sample to send to a laboratory for testing.
+Your medical team will collect a blood sample to send to a laboratory for testing.
 Due to the specialised nature of these tests, it may take up to two or three weeks to get your results.

 More information is available in our Understanding von Willebrand Disorder booklet.